Team Services | TFS 2017 | TFS 2015 | Previous versions (XAML builds)

 Create a template

 After you create a template, your team members can use it to follow the pattern in new definitions.

 If you're using the New Build Editor, then your custom templates are shown at the bottom of the list.

 Save a draft

-To test some changes that are not yet ready for production, save a draft.
+If you're editing a build definition and you want to test some changes that are not yet ready for production, you can save it as a draft.

-When you're ready you can publish and keep the changes or delete them.
+When you're ready you can publish the draft to keep the changes or delete them.